University of Malawi

-Vision

-The vision of the University of Malawi is to provide "relevant, world-class education, research and services for the sustainable development of Malawi and the world."

-Significance

-The university is the centre of knowledge, development of skills values, ideas and attitudes for engaging developmental challenges in the country.

 History

 The University of Malawi was founded a few months after Malawi Independence.
 The first enrollment consisted of 90 students in Blantyre.
 Teaching began in 1965 in Blantyre, and within two years the Institute of Public Administration at Mpemba, the Soche Hill College of Education and the Polytechnic in Blantyre, and Bunda College in Lilongwe became colleges of the university.
 In 1973, all the constituents of the university apart from the polytechnic and Bunda College moved to Zomba and were merged into Chancellor College.
 In 1979, Kamuzu College of Nursing became a college of the university, and in 1991 the College of Medicine in Blantyre was formed as a further constituent college.

 Student Movements for Multi-Party Rule (1992)

 During the movement toward the multiparty rule, UNIMA students participated in a protest that was organized by themselves as a part of fighting for their educational freedom.
 In March 1992, when Catholic Bishops in Malawi issued a Lenten Pastoral Letter that criticized Banda and his government, students of the University of Malawi at Chancellor College and the Polytechnic joined in through protests and demonstrations in support of the letter.
 This forced the authorities to close the campuses.